xerolinux/XeroSite/content/posts/xerolinux-explained.md

 ## Introduction

 For the past few months I’ve been asked these questions time and time again.
-What exactly is **XeroLinux** and Why is it shoved behind a so-called donation wall?
+What exactly is **XeroLinux** and why is it shoved behind a so-called *donation wall*?
 Well, in this post I will be explaining it once and for all in an attempt to clarify everything.

 So sit tight and read-on…